acid-info/logos-documentation-website-template/docs/architect/index.md

 - Platform agnostic: Waku can run on any platform or in any environment making it a suitable messaging solution for decentralized applications regardless of the network on which they're deployed.

+### Network architecture
+The Waku team has developed three clients to run in different environments along with a range of SDKs in Rust, React Native, Kotlin and Swift:

+- nwaku: Waku's reference implementation written in Nim.
+- go-waku: An implementation for native integration with Golang applications.
+- js-waku: Waku's JavaScript implementation for browser environments.

+Waku is best thought of as a cohesive whole in terms of its capabilities.
+However, under the hood are three distinct network interaction domains: gossip, discovery and request/response.

+Waku compromises multiple protocols, including but not limited to the following:

+**Waku Relay**: The heart of Waku v2, the relay protocol specifies a pub/sub approach to p2p messaging with a focus on privacy, censorship resistance, security and privacy, and is currently implemented as a minor extension of the libp2p GossipSub protocol.

+**Waku Filter**: A lighter-weight version of the relay protocol for resource-restricted devices, Waku Filter enables light nodes to only receive the messages they want from full nodes.

+**Waku Store**: Enables querying of messages stored by other nodes through Waku Relay.

+**Waku Light Push**: A request/response protocol that enables nodes with short connection windows or limited bandwidth to publish messages to the Waku network

 <br/>

 ![image info](/subpages/architect.png)